PostHog/posthog.com/contents/blog/brand.md

 The first is very clear.
 We started with it when this is what we had.

-As we became more well-known, and as we added lots of products into our platform, we shifted to the latter.
-This is a better reflection of _why_ our company exists – it is more than just a piece of software.
+As we became more well-known, and as we added lots of products into our platform, we shifted to the latter mission.
+It's a better reflection of _why_ our company exists – it's more than just a piece of software.

 We introduced it because the company was getting larger, and the scope of what we were setting out to achieve had expanded.
 We now have 8+ products, and we produce a ton of content to help engineers build better products.